Skip to main content

 Explore and Explain

-Have students turn to page six in their Fun With the Plant Nutrient Team Student Activity Book.
+Have students turn to page sixteen in their Fun With the Plant Nutrient Team Student Activity Book.
 Explain that they will be carrying out this experiment as a class.

 1. Show students that Plant A is planted in sand and will be watered with distilled water.
 Explain that distilled water has been filtered so it does not contain any minerals or nutrients.
 Plant A will be set in a place where it receives sunlight for most of the day.